Neuromuscular Disorders: Treatment and Management in Guildford & Farnham

 - For more information visit the Muscular Dystrophy Campaign website.

 FAQs about our homecare for neuromuscular disorders Guildford & Farnham

 What causes neuromuscular disorders?

 Many neuromuscular disorders are inherited or caused by a gene mutation.
 An affected individual might have no family history of a similar condition.

-Neuromuscular conditions may stem from autoimmune or hormonal disorders, or even/perhaps a viral infection.
-But, in many cases, unknown factors can play a big part in leading to a condition.
+Neuromuscular conditions may stem from autoimmune or hormonal disorders, or perhaps a viral infection.
+However, in many cases, unknown factors can play a big part in leading to a condition.

-Whatever the cause, the important thing is it’s vital to find manageable ways to adjust to the various symptoms and effects.
-Our specialist CareGivers in Alton & Bordon can help.
+No matter the cause, it’s vital to find ways to manage and to adjust to the various symptoms and effects.
+Our specialist CareGivers in Guildford and Farnham can help.

 What are common symptoms of neuromuscular disorders?

-We understand that neuromuscular conditions can have a varied impact on the lives of our Clients.
+We are sympathetic to the effects living with a neuromuscular condition can have on the lives of our Clients.

 Symptoms and effects of neuromuscular disorders are not always consistent.